 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 0 / 4

 Government policies are determined by the dynastic rulers of the seven emirates.
-The FNC exercises only advisory powers and has struggled to arrange hearings with government ministers.
-In practice, policymaking authority has coalesced around the crown prince of Abu Dhabi, Sheikh Mohammed bin Zayed al-Nahyan, as his father, the UAE president, has mostly withdrawn from public life since suffering a stroke in 2014.
+The FNC performs only advisory functions and has struggled to arrange hearings with government ministers.
+In practice, policymaking authority has coalesced around the crown prince of Abu Dhabi, Mohammed bin Zayed al-Nahyan, since the titular UAE president suffered a stroke in 2014.
+The president, Khalifa bin Zayed al-Nahyan, began appearing more often in state media in June 2018, though there was no obvious change to the crown prince’s de facto leadership.

 C2.
 Are safeguards against official corruption strong and effective?
 2 / 4